grannycart/by-sound-alone_source/README.md

 ## License:
-* This pre-release version of this book is under a CC license:
+* This beta version of this book is under a CC license:
 * Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International
 	* CC BY-NC-SA 4.0
 	* See: [LICENSE](./LICENSE.txt)